Asymptotic Normality for Multivariate Random Forest Estimators: Proofs

+where the final relation is due to the fact that $(A^{-1})_{ij}$ is itself a polynomial in the entries of $A$ (viz., the cofactor matrix of $A$) divided by the determinant.
+Therefore, the trace of $A^{-1}B$ is on the order of $\log n$, since the dimension $q \times q$ of each matrix is fixed.
+Using the subsample size $s = n^{\beta}$, so that $s/n = n^{-(1-\beta)}$ completes the proof. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:terminal-node-probability}] Recall that the splitting algorithm has a probability $\delta$ chance of splitting on the $j$-th axis.
-Since each terminal node contains a constant number of points, the number of terminal nodes is equal (up to constant) to $s$, the number of training samples.
-Therefore, the number of splits to a terminal node is equal to $\log_2 s = \log s$.
+Since each terminal node contains a constant number of points, the number of terminal nodes is equal (up to constant) to the subsample size $s$.
+Therefore, the number of splits required to reach a terminal node is bounded (by a constant) by $\log_2 s/K = \log s/K$, where $K=2k-1$ is the the maximum size of a leaf.